Latte Art for Beginners: First Steps Toward the Rose

 INTERMEDIATE

-Series of superimposed hearts.
-Pour a first heart halfway through the cup, pull back, pour a second, then a third smaller one.
-Finish with a line that crosses everything.
-The "petal" effect is magical.
+Series of overlapping hearts.
+Pour a first heart halfway, move back, pour a second, then a smaller third.
+Finish with a line that crosses all.
+The "petals" effect is magical.

 DIFFICULTY